-(p) Food employees shall wear clean outer garments, maintain a high degree of personal cleanliness and conform to hygienic practices.
-They shall wash their hands thoroughly in an approved handwashing facility before starting work.
+(p) (1) Food employees shall wear clean outer garments, maintain a high degree of personal cleanliness and conform to hygienic practices.
 Food employees shall keep their fingernails trimmed, filed, and maintained so the edges and surfaces are cleanable and not rough.
 Food employees shall keep their fingers, nails, hands, and exposed portions of their arms clean by using a cleaning compound to lather hands and arms for at least 20 seconds, followed by thorough rinsing with clean water in a handwashing facility, and hand drying using approved sanitary towels or other approved hand drying device.
-Employees shall wash their hands thoroughly in an approved handwashing facility before starting work.
+Employees shall wash their hands thoroughly in an approved hand washing facility before starting work.
 Food employees shall clean their hands and exposed portions of their arms as often as may be required to remove soil and contamination; after touching bare human body parts; after using the toilet room; after caring for assistance animals; after coughing, sneezing, using a handkerchief or disposable tissue, using tobacco, eating, or drinking; after handling soiled equipment or utensils; when changing gloves; after handling money; immediately before engaging in food preparation including working with exposed food, clean equipment and utensils, and unwrapped single-service and single-use articles; during food preparation as often as necessary to remove soil and contamination and to prevent cross contamination when changing tasks; when switching between working with raw foods and ready-to-eat foods; and after engaging in other activities that contaminate the hands.
 Employees shall not expectorate in rooms in which food is prepared.
+All persons, while working in direct contact with food preparation, food ingredients or surfaces coming into contact therewith shall wear hairnets, headbands, caps or other effective hair restraints.
 Employees shall not use tobacco in any form while engaged in food preparation or service, or while in equipment and multi-use utensil washing or food preparation areas.
 Designated locations in such areas may be approved by the local director of health for smoking, where no contamination hazards will result.